stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisite:** 5th Level Spells and 3 Other Sorcerer Talents
 Choose one additional Arcane Savant option.
-Additionally, you can replace one Arcane Savant option that you already know when another from the list.
+Additionally, you can replace one Arcane Savant option that you already know with another option from the list.

 ### Arcane Savant III

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 65 Character Points<br>**Prerequisite:** 8th Level Spells and 5 Other Sorcerer Talents
 Choose one additional Arcane Savant option.
-Additionally, you can replace one Arcane Savant option that you already know when another from the list.
+Additionally, you can replace one Arcane Savant option that you already know with another option from the list.

 ### Sorcerous Restoration